 Does Vanilla Come From Beavers?

 The vanilla extract in your baking products and extracts most likely does not come from beavers.
 It's possible to source a vanilla flavor compound (castoreum) from beaver castor sacs, but this is a costly, labor-intensive process.
 If you want to be sure that you aren't using castoreum, check the ingredients on your vanilla products.
 You are in the clear if you see vanilla beans, vanilla extracts, or artificial flavor (synthetic vanillin) listed.

 Most of the vanilla beans sold commercially are harvested from vanilla orchids grown in Madagascar, Mexico, and Tahiti.
 There are vanilla orchids grown in other regions, but they are not as widely distributed.

 How Much Imitation Vanilla Equals Vanilla Extract?

 For most products, it takes twice as much imitation vanilla to equal vanilla extract.
-Use 2 teaspoons of imitation vanilla in place of 1 teaspoon of vanilla extract.
+Use 2 tsp. of imitation vanilla in place of 1 tsp. of vanilla extract.

 How Long Does Vanilla Last?

 Pure vanilla extract with no additives will last indefinitely if it is stored in a cool, dark place.
 It will even develop more complex flavors over time.
 Imitation vanilla may start to lose its potency after 4 years.

 Is Vanilla Extract Alcoholic?